10 Things Every Programmer Should Know

-Knowledge of advanced concepts like join an aggregate function is a big bonus and if you want to get that then The Complete SQL BootCamp is a great place to start with.
+Knowledge of advanced concepts like joining an aggregate function is a big bonus and if you want to get that then The Complete SQL BootCamp is a great place to start with.

 Like SQL, UNIX also has withstood the test of time.
 It’s also been around for more than 30 years and I hope it will be there for many more coming years.

 It allows you to work effectively.
-You can search files, know what’s going on with the system by checking its CPU and memory usage, and perform basic and advance task.
+You can search files, know what’s going on with the system by checking its CPU and memory usage, and perform basic and advance tasks.

-If you want to learn Linux commands I suggest to go through Learn Linux in 5 Days and Level Up Your Career course on Udemy.
+If you want to learn Linux commands I suggest going through Learn Linux in 5 Days and Level Up Your Career course on Udemy.

-Excel is one of the king tools for programmers, software developers, project manager, traders, and business guys.
+Excel is one of the king tools for programmers, software developers, project managers, traders, and business guys.
 It’s much more than just spreadsheet software.

 It provides many useful features and functions to perform sophisticated data analysis.

-I have used Excel to track progress, reconcile data, data analysis, data quality checks and for project planning.
+I have used Excel to track progress, reconcile data, data analysis, data quality checks, and project planning.